YonatanBest/Pixel-Pilot/README.md

 - **SAFE**: Confirms only potentially dangerous actions (like delete, shutdown).
 - **AUTO**: Runs fully autonomously without requiring confirmation.
 - **Blind mode**: When vision is not needed, PixelPilot can plan and act without screenshots and switch back to vision when required.

+### Smart Interaction
+- **Active Clarification**: When unsure about an action or element, PixelPilot asks the user for clarification instead of guessing or failing.
+- **Turbo Mode**: Enabled by default, optimizes the context window and planning prompts for faster execution sequences.

 ### Agent Desktop and Sidecar
 - **Agent Desktop**: Optional isolated desktop workspace for safer background tasks.